strawstack/CloudFunctions/README.md

 Functions hosted in the cloud with optional access to a Firestore instance.

-# Setup

-This is a Node JS + Express Server that is hosted on Google App Engine.
-The Express server has access to Firebase:Firestore.
-This code is automatically deployed to App Engine using Cloud Build when new code is pushed to this repo.

 # Links

 Google App Engine Production Site: https://rchapp.uc.r.appspot.com/